Meet Matt Heller, the man who started it all.

-Back in 2002, the youngster was driving a lowered “mini” truck, which meant he was low in the food chain of the road.
+Fast forward to 2002, Matt was driving a lowered “mini” truck at the time, which meant he was harder to see driving down the road.
 This frustrated him, and he wanted to come up with a way to give other small vehicle drivers a voice on the road.
 He decided to come up with a solution to handling bad drivers once and for all.
 Matt had this idea to take a train horn from a locomotive and fit it on his truck.
 He spent his time perfecting his craft wherever he could find the space, whether that was in his bedroom, in a friend’s back yard or out the back of his truck.
 Parts from the plumbing aisle at the hardware store were all over his room.
 Soon after, his first homemade air horn was born.